grantphllps/containerized_react/README.md

 ## Web App

 Create a react app.
-If you already have one then skip to the "Dockerfile" section, or you can use the template in this repo for a blank project.
+If you already have one then skip to the "Dockerfile" section.
 Otherwise you can create an app with `npx create-react-app my-app`

 ## Dockerfile